hrbigelow/opcheck/introduction.md

 # Towards a robust TensorFlow frontend

-TensorFlow ops are highly polymorphic, accepting sometimes thousands of combinations of tensor shapes, dtypes, and other control settings.
-In many cases, the variety of such allowed inputs is not fully documented.
-Violating the hidden constraints leads to often cryptic exception messages often arising very deep into the stack, or even program `abort()`.
+TensorFlow ops are highly polymorphic, accepting sometimes thousands of combinations of tensor shapes, dtypes, data formats, and other control settings.
+In many cases, the precise rules to determine if inputs are valid are not documented at the top level.
+Moreover, violating the hidden constraints often results in cryptic exception messages arising very deep into the stack, or even program `abort()`.
 In this note, I present a proposed solution and proof-of-concept repo.

+# Tensor Op Specification Language

 ## Properties of a robust frontend